Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Testimonial from former client initials DM

-You will learn that losing custody of a child is often the result of child abuse, neglect, knowingly false allegations of child abuse, or a finding of domestic violence.
+Losing custody of a child is often the result of child abuse or neglect.

 You will also learn how a failure to co-parent and even parental alienation could be a reason to lose custody of a child.